lucasbuschlinger/BachelorPraktikum/plugins/de/opendiabetes/vault/plugin/interpreter/dateInterpreter/help.md

 Overview
 -----
-The DateInterpreter is a plugin which interprets VaultEntry dates containing only the entries that are specified in the given import period.
+The DateInterpreter is a plugin which interprets VaultEntry data so that only entries that lie in the specified import period remain.

 Configuration
 -----